DaveTacker/jsonresume-theme-Dave/README.md

 You may toggle `SORT__KEYWORDS` to alphabetically sort the keywords (useful for long arrays) and `CLEAN_DATES` to use shortened dates.
 See `index.js`.

-This theme supports a modified `resume.json` schema which allows you to add a seperate 'experience' category.
+This theme supports a modified `resume.json` schema which allows you to add seperate 'experience' and 'certifications' categories.

 ```json
 "experience": [